lufeihaidao/otphp/README.markdown

+> The original repo doesn't work well, so I replace the base32.php and it works fine now

 # OTPHP - A PHP One Time Password Library

 A php library for generating one time passwords according to [ RFC 4226 ](http://tools.ietf.org/html/rfc4226) and the [ HOTP RFC ](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00)